Spellthief

 Beginning at 4th level, a spellthief gains the ability to cast a small number of arcane spells which are drawn from the spellthief spell list.
 The spellthief spell lists consists of sorcerer/wizard spells from the schools of abjuration, divination, enchantment, illusion, and transmutation.
 He can cast any spell he knows without preparing it ahead of time.
 To prepare or cast a spell, a spellthief must have a Charisma score equal to at least 10 + the spell level.
 The Difficulty Class for a saving throw against a spellthief's spell is 10 + the spell level + the spellthief's Charisma modifier.

-Like other spellcasters, a bard can cast only a certain number of spells of each spell level per day.
-His base daily spell allotment is given on Table: spellthief.
+Like other spellcasters, a spellthief can cast only a certain number of spells of each spell level per day.
+His base daily spell allotment is given on Table: Spellthief.
 In addition, he receives bonus spells per day if he has a high Charisma score (see Table: Ability Modifiers and Bonus Spells).
-When Table: spellthief indicates that the spellthief gets 0 spells per day of a given spell level, she gains only the bonus spells he would be entitled to based on his Charisma score for that spell level.
+When Table: Spellthief indicates that the spellthief gets 0 spells per day of a given spell level, she gains only the bonus spells he would be entitled to based on his Charisma score for that spell level.

 A spellthief's selection of spells is extremely limited.
 A spellthief begins play knowing no spells but gains one or more new spells at certain levels, as indicated on Table: Spells Known.
 (Unlike spells per day, his Charisma does not affect the number of spells he knows; the numbers on Table: Spellthief Spells Known are fixed.)